 If you use participating vision providers, you do not have to file claims.
 The providers will do it for you.
 If you do not use a participating vision provider, then you must file a vision claim with Davis Vision for reimbursement of eligible expenses.
 Refer to the table on page 81 for information on where to file your claim for benefits received out-of-network.
 You can obtain a vision claim form from Member Services.
-Vision claims should be filed as soon as possible, but never later than 180 days after the date of service.
-Claims filed more than 180 days after the date of service will be denied.
+Vision claims should be filed as soon as possible, but never later than 180 days after the date of service will be denied.